woody34/toadify/DEMO.md

 ![](https://i.imgur.com/A04Rpn8.png)

-I would also like some sort of playlist so I can chose which songs to play! ^^
+I would also like some sort of playlist so I can choose which songs to play! ^^

-I put some more thought into it and decided to create an proof of concept first...
+I put some more thought into it and decided to create a proof of concept first...
 After working out all of the bugs...
 Then I can try and slip it into one of my PR's and see if I can slide it past Mike

 #### Why?